Dupuytren’s disease treatment

 Needle Aponeurotomy – is a good option if any contracture is not too severe and if the cord is well away from tendons and nerves in the hand.

-Collagenase injection ( Xiapex) – Has good results for contracture but carries a small risk of tendon rupture.
+Collagenase injection ( Xiapex) –May not be available in Europe, Asia or Australia anymore from the beginning of 2020.
+Has good results for contracture but carries a small risk of tendon rupture.
 It works by dissolving the strands of tissue in the cords or strings.
 Some patients need may a second injection.
 In most cases the contracture is straightened by the Doctor the following day or a few days after the injection.

 Stage 3 and 4 – severe contracture

 Surgery – there are different types and your your surgeon will decide which is needed.
 Surgery is advised when the MCP joint (the one that connects the finger to the hand) is more than 40% bent, or the PIP joint (second finger joint from the tip) is more than 20% bent.